 Due to vandalism, no soap is provided in park restrooms.
 Bring your own hand sanitizer.
-Restrooms are closed for winter months, starting in the fall before the first freeze and will reopened in the spring after the last freeze.
-Rotary Park and Santa Rita Park have bathrooms available year round.
-Due to vandalism and misuse, the portable toilets at Santa Rita Park playground have been removed.
-There are public restrooms for park users on the east side of the Santa Rita Water Reclamation Administration building adjacent to Whitewater Park.
+Rotary Park and Santa Rita Park have bathrooms available year-round.
+Santa Rita Park has public restrooms for park users on the east side of the Santa Rita Water Reclamation Administration building adjacent to Whitewater Park.

 The City of Durango promotes Best Management Practices in the stewardship of City lands to ensure the safe enjoyment of parks and open spaces in the community.
 The City has contracted with a third party provider for noxious weed abatement.
 Applications are conducted to improve the quality of the right-of-ways, parks and open spaces in the City’s system.
 The weed control is repeatedly tested and approved by the Environmental Protection Agency and third party provider services are licensed by the Colorado Department of Agriculture.